 This is a failure.
 I don’t know how else to say it.
 I was a bit irked to see that Defoe’s most interesting ideas — white supremacy, British imperialism, colonialism, racism, etc. — are timidly caressed or altogether exercised from this retelling of the classic tale.
 The script, credited to Christopher Lofton, Tracy Keenan Wynn (son of actor Keenan Wynn), and Christopher Canaan, is definitely sub-par.

-I also thought Brosnan was good.
-Takaku, a Papua New Guinean theater and TV actor, was much better though.
+I also thought Pierce Brosnan was good as Crusoe.
+It’s really too bad that the script doesn’t allow him to do anything remotely interesting with the character.
+Takaku, a Papua New Guinean theater and TV actor, was much better, though.
 In fact, I thought he stole the movie.
-Takaku is the heart and soul of the movie.
-Sean Brosnan, Pierce’s son, plays a cabin boy.
+Takaku is the heart and soul of the film.
+Sean Brosnan, Pierce’s real-life son, plays a cabin boy.
 The cast also includes Polly Walker (Patriot Games), Damian Lewis (Dreamcatcher), and James Frain (Water for Elephants).

 Conclusions & Final Thoughts: